Mariatta/mariatta.github.io/content/pages/talk-chronology.rst

 Upcoming conferences
 ====================

 - None!
-We'll see what's in store 2018 brings. ☺️
+We'll see what's in store for 2018. ☺️

 Upcoming meetups / talks